 Does the feedback need to be instantaneous, or can it wait?
-For instance, in a game you get several types of feedback.
+For instance, in a game, you get several types of feedback.
 When you miss time your jump, you die.
 The feedback is immediate – it has to be!
 If you gain experience, you often get a little notification on the screen – however, if you are in the middle of a frantic battle, is that actually of use to you.
-A sudden light flashing up telling you you have levelled up, may be just distracting enough to get you killed!
-It would surely be better to wait a moment, until the fighting has died down a little and then give the feedback.
-That, or wait until the level has ended and than congratulate and give the feedback.
+A sudden light flashing up telling you you have levelled up, maybe just distracting enough to get you killed!
+It would surely be better to wait a moment until the fighting has died down a little and then give the feedback.
+That, or wait until the level has ended and then congratulate and give the feedback.

 In gamification, this could be seen as using a monthly leaderboard rather than an hourly one.
 If people are not going to be checking hourly, why feedback hourly?
 Judge the best and most impactful time to give feedback and rewards.

 This is the most important category for me.
 Many systems reward everything.
 Clicking, registering, logging in.
 Soon you have awards and badges for everything you have done.
 They become meaningless very fast as they took nothing to achieve!
 Use feedback and especially rewards to celebrate and record actual achievement.
 Then it will have some meaning to the user.
 If everyone can have the “I clicked like 10 times” sticker, it means nothing.
 However, the “I just scored 100% on my exam” sticker is harder to get.
 If you then make that reward transferable to real life – so maybe that sticker gets them priority somewhere else, for instance, it has true meaning to them.